 Other causes include injuries to the eye, face, or head, such as:

 - trauma, injury, or a blow to your eye or near your eye

 Hyphemas are less common than a subconjunctival hemorrhage.
-They’re usually caused by a blow or injury to the eye caused by an accident, fall, scratch, poke, or by being hit with an object or ball.
+They’re usually caused by a blow or injury to the eye due to an accident, fall, scratch, poke, or by being hit with an object or ball.

 Other causes of hyphemas include:

 Over-the-counter medications like nonsteroidal anti-inflammatory drugs (NSAIDs) and natural supplements can also thin blood.
-Let your doctor know if you are taking any of these:
+Let your doctor know if you’re taking any of these:

 - ibuprofen (Advil)

 Some health conditions can raise your risk of eye bleeding or weaken or damage blood vessels in the eye.
 These include:

 - retinal tear or detachment

 - arteriosclerosis, which involve stiff or narrow arteries